goatcorp/faq/xl_troubleshooting.md

 <hr>

 ### Q: Do not expect Dalamud and/or Plugins to work on updates/patch day releases.
-Please remember that many of the developers have school/jobs/both and live across a variety of timezones.
+Please remember that many of the developers have school/jobs/both and live across a variety of time zones.
 Things will be updated when they can be.
 The notion that "XL could be gone at any time" still exists.

 XIVLauncher:
 - Users do not need to take any preemptive actions for XIVLauncher compatibility with a new patch.
 - Unless SE decides to completely change how authentication or patch download/updating works, the launcher will work just fine on patch days.

 Dalamud:
-- Damaud has an internal mechanism that checks the client version and a whitelisted compatibility file.
+- Dalamud has an internal mechanism that checks the client version and a whitelisted compatibility file.
 - If the client version does not match what's whitelisted, Dalamud will not load.
 - Once Dalamud has been whitelisted, it will load the next time you launch with XIVLauncher.
-(We'll also make an annoucement on Discord)
+(We'll also make an announcement on Discord)
 - Dalamud may or may not require updates to be made compatible with the current client.
 This ultimately depends on how much changed internally and we cannot provide any estimates on how long it may take to whitelist as compatible.

 Plugins: